MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/buttons.md

 ### Button interaction

 When you tap a **Button** control with a finger or stylus, or press a left mouse button while the pointer is over it, the button raises the [Click](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.primitives.buttonbase.click) event.
-If a button has keyboard focus, pressing the Enter key or the Spacebar key also raises the **Click** event.
+If a button has keyboard focus, pressing the Enter key or the Spacebar also raises the **Click** event.

 You generally can't handle low-level [PointerPressed](https://docs.microsoft.com/uwp/api/windows.ui.xaml.uielement.pointerpressed) events on a **Button** object because it has the **Click** behavior instead.
 For more information, see [Events and routed events overview](https://docs.microsoft.com/windows/uwp/xaml-platform/events-and-routed-events-overview).